Table of Contents

 - The name of their direct line manager

-You will also need to carry out any background checks and references and talk to the candidate about when they will hand in notice with their current employer (if applicable).
+You will also need to carry out any background and reference checks and talk to the candidate about when they will hand in notice with their current employer (if applicable).

 Finally, communicate any final information pre-starting with the candidate.
 This could include the start date/time, who to ask for on arrival and how the onboarding process will go ahead.